 We manage customer satisfaction and communication in line with our internal policies and international standards.
 With the ISO 10002 Customer Satisfaction standard that we have adopted, we provide services at international standards.
 In this context, we provide training to enable our employees to respond to customer expectations in the fastest and most efficient way.
-In 2018, we provided training to more than 450 employees in the areas of customer orientation and customer satisfaction.
+In2021, we provided training to more than 1000 employees in the areas of customer orientation and customer satisfaction.

 Since communication is a priority to ensure satisfaction, we communicate with our customers through a variety of channels.
 While increasing the variety of communication channels we also update them according to the needs of our customers in order to resolve their issues and complaints as soon as possible.
-Accordingly, we make use of communication channels such as petition, SMS, e-mail, registered e-mail (KEP), telephone and internet, as well as our mobile applications Enerjisa Mobil and Mobile 186, social media, corporate şikayetvar.com account,

-WhatsApp Mukhtar Support Line and SMSs.
+Accordingly, we use communication channels such as petition, SMS, e-mail, registered e-mail (KEP), telephone and internet, as well as our mobile applications Enerjisa Mobil and Mobile 186, social media, corporate account şikayetvar.com account, WhatsApp Support Line, web sites of distribution companies and chatbot application and SMSs.
 We have a wide service network with 41 customer service centers, 83 transaction centers and a 24/7 call center.
-We manage 2 million transactions per year, including subscription, invoices, applications and complaints.
-In addition to the diversity of the communication channels we create for our customers, we also bring our services to our customers' doorsteps.
+We manage 2 million transactions per year, including subscription,invoices, applications and complaints.
+In addition to the diversity of the communication channels we create for ourcustomers, we also bring our services to our customers' doorsteps.
 We have mobile service vehicles in the Başkent and Toroslar regions for use in areas that are far away from the transaction centers.
 We also perform regular customer satisfaction surveys for evaluating customer journeys at our customer channels and to improve customer experience.

-Besides, regional measurement scores are published in the Annual Performance Report prepared by Customer Relations Department.
-According to the 2019 Performance Report, score of each distribution company is as follows.
+Besides, the results of the regional measurements are published in the annual performance report of the Customer Relations Department.
+According to the 2021 performance report, each distributor's score from January to November is as follows.

-Figure 11.
-AYEDAŞ Satisfaction Survey Results, 2019

 Figure 12.
-Başkent Satisfaction Survey Results, 2019
+AYEDAŞ Satisfaction Survey Results, 2021

 Figure 13.
+Başkent Satisfaction Survey Results, 2021

-Toroslar Satisfaction Survey Results, 2019
+Figure 14.
+Toroslar Satisfaction Survey Results, 2021